Bachelor of Arts

 What is the Bachelor of Arts?

-The Bachelor of Arts (MI002) is a four-year, full-time, honours degree (Level 8) offered at our Limerick campus.
-On this flexible and wide-ranging undergraduate programme you can choose from 13 subjects and you will also have opportunities to work, travel and study abroad.
+The Bachelor of Arts is a four-year, full-time, honours degree (Level 8) offered at our Limerick campus.
+Due to the range of subjects to choose from on this flexible and wide-ranging undergraduate programme you really can explore many career options.
+You'll also get to expand your knowledge and skills through opportunities to work, travel and study abroad.

 This long-established undergraduate programme this year celebrates a remarkable 30 years and over the past three decades we have seen graduates succeed in a wide-range of careers from the film industry to financial services, teaching to tourism, politics to public relations, and much more.

-Check out our video testimonials to see what our students and graduates have to say about the different subjects on offer.
+Check out our video testimonials to see what MIC students and graduates have to say about the different subjects on offer.